Best camping mats for the whole family

 Cons: Heavy, expensive, bulky

 Pros: Packs into a smaller space than the ultra premium mats.
 Durable exterior.
-Price,
+Price is reasonable.
+Has attachment points for connecting mats.

 Cons: Not as thick as the Exped or UST